top of page

 Our 'Her'story

-The Womanist Working Collective (WWC) has been building its grassroots community solutions using a Womanist Theoretical praxis, community feedback and best practices rooted in equity and justice.
+WWC has been building its grassroots community solutions using a Womanist Theoretical praxis, community feedback and best practices rooted in equity and justice.
 WWC’s work has come to a point where paid staff and a homebase are needed.
 The strategy behind launching our worker-owner co-op was born from a desire to no longer be completely reliant on grants.
 It is not sustainable and positions us too close to the Non-profit Industrial Complex for way too long.
 To solve both issues, WWC shifted a portion of its organization’s work, particularly Political Education and community development work, into a worker-owned cooperative.
 Womxnist Liberation Cooperative has now become a fully independent entity and maintains a partnership with WWC.

 In 2020, we finally soft-launched our multi-stakeholder cooperative, Womxnist Liberation Collaborative (WLC).
 WLC is a Black-owned nationwide, multi-stakeholder co-op, offering equity-based cultural and community rooted solutions.
 We offer an accessible set of services and resources for Black women and femmes looking to go into business for themselves and work as entrepreneurs, freelancers or independent contractors.
 We allow for autonomy, agency and access to the support to sustain them as they make a living for themselves and their families.
 We meet the backend support needs, provide insurance coverages, offer access to professional development, provide cooperative education, fundraise for tuition towards member's career advancement programs and remove barriers to access workplace benefits (dental insurance, health insurance, childcare/eldercare, paid time off, parental leave, retirement plans, vision insurance, etc.).